-Deliverables/ Milestones for February 2019 Progress Actions for March 2019 Completion Date/ RAG Overall Programme Plan (Workstream 1) Programme Plan 'live' and ongoing progress on workstreams Project Risk Register reviewed Delivery ongoing On plan Development of Options (Workstream 2) Board Seminar on Strategy for Support Services (12 February) N/A On plan Alignment, Deliverability and Prioritisation (Workstream 3) Alignment of the different propositions and assessment of cohesion/ common themes, conflicts and likely reactions of stakeholders Completion of deliverables to enable Board Seminar to cover Clinical Strategy Final Review (6 March 2019) On plan Communication and Stakeholder Engagement (Workstream 4) Engagement Events completed in early February 2019: Public x 3 Staff x 4 (including 1 at Queen Mary's Hospital) Completion of deliverables to enable feedback to Board Seminar to cover Clinical Strategy Final Review (6 March 2019) On plan ʻInto Delivery' Planning (Workstream 5) Alignment to 2019/20 Business Planning i.e. Y1 of a 5yr Strategy Board Seminar and Challenge Sessions in early February 2019 1 st draft Operating Plan submission to NHSI (12 February 2019) Final Operating Plan submission to NHSI (March 2019) On plan Enablers and Interdependencies (Workstream 6) Initial discussions with Estates, IT and Workforce to agree approach and plan Initial Meetings planned to progress this On plan Production/ Publication of Strategy (Workstream 7) Agreement on Communication and Engagement plan for launch and publication of Strategy including: Communication with Clinical Divisions internally; Communication and Engagement with Key Stakeholders; Confirmation of Plain English Crystal Mark processes and timescales, and; Proposed St George's Day launch (23 April 2019) Board Meeting (28 March 2019) to review and sign-off Strategy Completion of deliverables to enable launch and publication of Strategy (April 2019) On plan
+Deliverables/ Milestones for February 2019 Progress Actions for March 2019 Completion Date/ RAG Overall Programme Plan (Workstream 1) Programme Plan 'live' and ongoing progress on workstreams Delivery ongoing On plan Davidanment of Ontions Project Risk Register reviewed Development of Options (Workstream 2) Board Seminar on Strategy for Support Services (12 February) N/A On plan Alignment, Deliverability and Prioritisation (Workstream 3) Alignment of the different propositions and assessment of cohesion/ common themes, conflicts and likely reactions of stakeholders Completion of deliverables to enable Board Seminar to cover Clinical Strategy Final Review (6 March 2019) On plan Communication and Stakeholder Engagement (Workstream 4) Engagement Events completed in early February 2019: • Public x 3 • Staff x 4 (including 1 at Queen Mary's Hospital) Completion of deliverables to enable feedback to Board Seminar to cover Clinical Strategy Final Review (6 March 2019) On plan 'Into Delivery' Planning (Workstream 5) Alignment to 2019/20 Business Planning i.e. Y1 of a 5yr Strategy Board Seminar and Challenge Sessions in early February 2019 1 st draft Operating Plan submission to NHSI (12 February 2019) Final Operating Plan submission to NHSI (March 2019) On plan Enablers and Interdependencies (Workstream 6) Initial discussions with Estates, IT and Workforce to agree approach and plan Initial Meetings planned to progress this On plan Production/ Publication of Strategy (Workstream 7) Agreement on Communication and Engagement plan for launch and publication of Strategy including: Communication with Clinical Divisions internally; Communication and Engagement with Key On plan

-RAG rating refers to current in-month progress of the workstreams, rather than an assessment of the content covered in its entirety with its related risks.
+^{} RAG rating refers to current in-month progress of the workstreams, rather than an assessment of the content covered in its entirety with its related risks.